Pathfinder projects

 The latest IPBES report (2022) makes the alarming observation that biodiversity continues to decline globally.
 In agricultural areas, the intensification of practices is the main pressure associated with this decline.
 Numerous initiatives have been launched in Europe to support farmers who are motivated to welcome rich biodiversity onto their farms.
 The CAP's Agri-Environmental Measures (AEMs) are ‘action-oriented’ and come with financial incentives for farmers who commit to ‘good’ practices.
 However, their effectiveness is controversial.
 As these approaches are mainly guided by a ‘means-based approach’, some scientists suggest that they should be clearly geared towards delivering concrete results.
 In other words, payments should be conditional on the achievement of results.
 Shouldn't we take a different approach to preserving biodiversity?
 Wouldn't it be better to think and act in a ‘results-based approach’?

 Numerous studies show the central role played by agricultural systems in the collapse of biodiversity.
-Assessing the performance of farming systems with respect to biodiversity conservation is an essential step in supporting their agro-ecological transition.
-However, predictive biodiversity indicators are scarce, particularly at landscape level.
-Yet the landscape is the most appropriate level of ecological organization for assessing the impact of agricultural systems on biodiversity.
+Assessing the performance of agricultural systems in terms of maintaining biodiversity is an essential step in supporting their agroecological transition.
+However, there are few predictive biodiversity indicators, particularly at the landscape level, which is nevertheless the most appropriate level for assessing the effect of agricultural systems on biodiversity (NIVA-Biodiversity is one such indicator).

 Photo d'un xylophages Agrilus © Bouget